tingerrr/masters-thesis/src/de/chapters/4-persistent-data-structures.typ

 #todo[
   + Now the quesiton is if @eq:node-constraint is enough on it's own to chose $dd$, this may be related to the relation of $d$ to $k$ noted further up.
-  + Below here should follow the debig analysis, or further down with more context from the push and pop operations.
+  + Below here should follow the debit analysis, or further down with more context from the push and pop operations.
 ]

 == Push & Pop